 Patients across Virginia are fighting every day to stay healthy and have access to affordable medication.
-Many patients arrive at the pharmacy counter to pick up their prescriptions only to be faced with high out-of-pocket costs.
-For many patients, especially those with chronic disorders, innovative medical treatments can make all the difference in their ability to lead healthy, productive lives.
-And yet, a multitude of barriers are keeping essential treatments out of reach because the patient cannot afford the high out-of-pocket costs.
-Patients are also kept in the dark about why their prescriptions cost so much at the counter.
+Many patients arrive at the pharmacy counter to pick up their prescriptions only to be faced with high out-of-pocket costs that many may not be able to afford.
+Out-of-pocket costs are any expenses paid for a prescription that aren’t covered by insurance plans.
+For many, especially those with chronic conditions, innovative medical treatments can make all the difference in their ability to lead healthy, productive lives.
+And yet, high out-of-pocket cost burdens associated with their essential treatments are keeping them from being able to access their medications.

 Thanks to new innovative treatments, many diseases that were once fatal are now being treated as manageable chronic conditions and, for other diseases, new treatments have greatly increased average life expectancy.
 However, under many health insurance plans, patients living with chronic conditions are required to pay thousands of dollars in out-of-pocket costs to access the treatments their health care providers have prescribed.
 This is true for medications used to treat cancer, HIV/AIDS, arthritis, multiple sclerosis and other debilitating and life-threatening diseases.
 When high out-of-pocket costs become a barrier to access, patients find themselves facing difficult decisions about whether to take medically necessary treatments or to risk their family’s financial stability.

 When Virginians pick up their medications from the pharmacy, they shouldn’t be confronted with high out-of-pocket costs, leaving them to choose between their health and financial stability.
 Virginia patients, especially those living with chronic illnesses, deserve affordable access to the medications and drugs they rely on to live healthy and productive lives.